Luwuinnz/CECS456_DLProject/README.md

 The objective of the project is to design, train, and evaluate deep learning models given a dataset.
 Training and evaluating by the Chest X-Rays (pneumonia) dataset, I implemented two different models: a custom CNN and a ResNet50 transfer learning model to compare the validity of my model’s performance.
 Performance was assessed using confusion and classification matrices, and accuracy and loss graphs.

 # Report
+Contains dataset overview, methodology, model architecture, results, plots, and analysis.
 [Link to Report](https://github.com/Luwuinnz/CECS456_DLProject/blob/main/456%20Report.pdf)

-📁 Repository Structure
-├── 456 Report.pdf
-├── README.md
-├── CNNmodelA_training_plots.png
-├── Resnet50modelB_training_plots.png
-├── cnn_classification_report.txt
-├── resnet50_classification_report.txt
-├── cnn_confusion_matrix.png
-├── resnet50_confusion_matrix.png
-├── modelA.py
-├── modelB.py
-├── formatting.py

-📘 Project Summary
+# Project Summary

-Full report available here: 456 Report.pdf

-Contains dataset overview, methodology, model architecture, results, plots, and analysis.

 456 Report

-Goal

-Build and compare two deep learning models to detect pneumonia using the Kaggle Chest X-Rays Dataset.
+Goal: Build and compare two deep learning models to detect pneumonia using the Kaggle Chest X-Rays Dataset.

-Models Implemented
+Models Implemented:

-Custom CNN
+- Custom CNN

-32 → 64 → 128 convolution filters
+- 32 → 64 → 128 convolution filters

-Dropout 0.5
+- Dropout 0.5

-Binary sigmoid classifier
+- Binary sigmoid classifier

-ResNet50 (Transfer Learning)
+- ResNet50 (Transfer Learning)

-Pretrained ImageNet weights
+- Pretrained ImageNet weights

-Frozen convolution layers
+- Frozen convolution layers

-Custom classification head + dropout
+- Custom classification head + dropout

 📊 Training Curves
 Custom CNN Training Plots